-Special thanks are due, finally, to all the students who made the extra effort to revise and submit essays originally written for their Fine Arts courses.
+Special thanks are due, finally, to all the students who made the extra effort to revise and submit essays originally written for their Art History courses.
 Such efforts help the entire department raise our level of excellence in both teaching and learning.

 Greg Thomas, chairman